calico/borzoi/tutorials/latest/make_data/README.md

 *Notes*:
 - See [here](https://github.com/calico/borzoi-paper/tree/main/data/training) for a description of the scripts called by the Makefile to create TFRecords.
-- In the latest version of Borzoi models, a modified hg38 fasta genome is used in the Makefile where the allele with highest overall allele frequency (from gnomAD) is substituted at each position.
+- In the latest version of Borzoi models, a modified hg38 fasta genome is used in the Makefile where the allele with highest overall frequency (from gnomAD) is substituted at each position.